 Harvest Size & Timing

-Just how much crop can you handle?
-The timing and amount of fruit produced by each variety you choose is an important selection factor.
-You’ll want to choose varieties for their ripening times, and with the right mix you can enjoy a rolling harvest from spring to fall.
+Just how much fruitcrop can you handle?
+The ripening time of the fruit you choose is an important selection factor.
+You’ll want to choose varieties that ripen at different times throughout the season.
+Early, mid and late season fruit will allow you to enjoy a rolling harvest from spring to fall.
 Learn more about when different varieties ripen from the Tomorrow’s Harvest Ripening Chart (PDF).